Revaz-Goguadze/shift-array-elements6/README.md

 #### Example #6.

-The "source" array contains three elements [1, 2, 3].
-The "iterations" array has two elements [2, 1], that means there will be two left shift iterations and one right shift iteration.
+The `source` array contains three elements [1, 2, 3].
+The `iterations` array has two elements [2, 1], that means there will be two left shift iterations and one right shift iteration.

 | Array Index                     | 0 | 1 | 2 |
 |---------------------------------|---|---|---|